 Fellows have a fantastic opportunity to meet and support a global community of biotechnology enthusiasts and develop expertise in a growing research and education sector.
 The Fellowship includes travel to labs in the U.S. The Fellowship is organized as follows: Fellows will spend the first half of the year discovering, developing, and participating in lab programming.
 Over the second half, they will collaborate with program staff to develop safety and security practices for working in and operating community labs.
 This is a unique chance to creatively design new biosafety protocols while simultaneously supporting citizen science and education.

 Fellowship opportunities are available at BUGSS in Baltimore, MD and Biocurious in Santa Clara, CA.

 This position is compensated with a $75,000 stipend.
-Please inquire at email@example.com with subject: COMMUNITY LAB BIOSAFETY OFFICER FELLOWSHIP.
+Apply by sending a resume and cover letter to firstname.lastname@example.org with subject: COMMUNITY LAB BIOSAFETY OFFICER FELLOWSHIP.